 Radoslaw Rybkowski, Ph.D.
 (The Institute of American Studies, Jagiellonian University) and Visiting Professor, UR Department of Political Science, 2005 and 2008

 The week-long seminar provides an introduction to Poland's most recent history, from the collapse of the

 Communist regime until the present.
 Political and social changes in Poland after the rise of an independent, democratic state in 1989 will be placed in a broader context of regional development and Poland’s European Union membership.

 Students live in suites in a dormitory (two double rooms with one bathroom), fully equipped with towels and bedding.
 At the dormitory there is a café, cafeteria and post office, as well as a newspaper and souvenir stand.
 The number of single rooms is limited, and cost extra; the additional cost is covered by the student.
 Accommodation in such rooms is possible upon prior reservation, made on an application form (on a first-come, first-served basis).
 There is no guarantee that a single room is available.
-Meals are served three times a day in the students’ cafeteria.
+Meals are served two times a day in the students’ cafeteria.
 Special dietary arrangements are possible for vegetarians.

 Scholarships for UR Faculty Education Abroad Programs

 University of Rochester students may be eligible to receive a scholarship for this Program.
 Read the Scholarships document in your Learning Content for details.

 There are many scholarships and funding sources, both need and merit-based, for education abroad, and we encourage you to apply.
 Visit our Scholarships page for more information.